Chiemela-tech/Chiemela-tech/README.md

 ## About Me
-- 💼 I love Data - The Science, Analysis and Engineering
+- 💼 I love Data
 - 🎓 Background in Healthcare in my Bachelor's Degree and AI and ML in my Master's Degree
 - 🌱 Currently working on Computer vision and Data Engineering tasks
 - 👯 Looking to contribute more to the healthcare sector with my skills and experiences